X01XX/risc-v-memory-management-vf2/README.md

 Allocation and deallocation is fairly fast because it involves only popping or pushing the stack.

-The capacity of the stack-array, is configurable at instance creation.
+The capacity of each stack-array, is configurable at instance creation.

 Within the limit of the stack-array capacity of pstructs (which you set), allocated at the same time, an infinite number of allocations and deallocations are possible.